PART ONE - GETTING THE CARD

 Where do I get my Medical Marijuana?

-You grow it, or you name someone to grow it for you.
-That means, in many cases, that you will not be able to use Medical Marijuana the moment that you drop your paperwork in the mail.
-You can receive gifts of Medical Marijuana from another patient, provided that there is NO consideration exchanged for the medicine.
-That means you cannot buy it, barter for it, promise anything for it.
-Patient to patient exchange without consideration is the only legal way to do it.
+You can grow it, name someone to grow it for you, or purchase it at state licensed dispensaries.
+You can also receive gifts of Medical Marijuana from another patient, provided that there is NO consideration exchanged for the medicine.
+That means you can not buy it, barter for it, or promise anything for it.

 Send Other Questions to info@AshlandAltHealth.com